Code-Institute-Submissions/MS1-infinity-gym/README.md

 **[PicCollage](https://piccollage.com/)**
 -   I made the logo myself.
 For the Logo I have used an app on my Iphone.
-So that I could type the name (Infinity Gym) and easily could crop my logo.
+So that I could type the name (Infinity Gym) and easily crop my logo.

 **[Pexels](https://pexels.com/)**
--   I've used photos from photographers who posted photos on pexels.
+-   I've used photos from various photographers who posted photos on pexels.

 **[Adobe Color](https://color.adobe.com/nl/create/color-wheel)**
 -   For the font-color I used Adobe Color.
 [Click here](assets/documents/adobe-color.jpg)

 **[W3School](https://www.w3schools.com/) + [Bootstrap](https://getbootstrap.com/)**
--   The first schedule I made was from W3School. but I didn't like the outcome of the table.
+-   The first tietable I made was from W3School. but I didn't like the outcome of the table.
     Then I continued my search and found one on Bootstrap.
 -   For the Quotes I used blockquotes from W3School.